CCI-MOC/xdmod-cntr/XdmodAID.md

 incorporated in to test sequence in github to run pytest each time the container was built on github as part of our CI process.

-This would also work with how I deploy xdmod on openshift using build configurations to test before actual deployment.
+This would also work with how I deploy xdmod on OpenShift using build configurations to test before actual deployment.
 Furthermore, it could be used to test the production system insitu.